zelaznik/chess/README.md

   ```

 ## Playing Instructions
-  - Browse to the directory and enter the following:
+  - Browse to the directory and enter the following

   ```bash
   $ ruby game.rb
   ```